arkgrv/a-little-parser/README.md

 BEWARE: with long inputs, the parser may fail!
 It has **not been fuzzed or thoroughly tested**.

 ## 2. Purpose
 The purpose of this rewrite is simply of demonstrative nature.
-Idiomatic C++ can make the expression of computation simpler than C-Style C++ or mixed-style C++, which often is the **most teached** form of C++.
+Idiomatic Rust can make the expression of computation simpler than C-Style C++ or C++, which often is the **most teached** form of C++.

 ## 3. Compilation
-Simply clone this repo and use CMake to generate a buildable project.
-Then, run the build accordingly.
+Simply clone this repo and use `cargo build` to build the code in Debug mode.
+Otherwise, if you plan using this parser for **something useful**, you can build it in release mode with `cargo build --release`.